Learn something new every day More Info... by email

 Just above the true vocal cords, two similar structures known as the vestibular or false folds can be found.
 The false folds do not generally contribute to the production of sound, although people can train themselves to use them, as is done in several traditional singing techniques.
 Together, the two sets of folds in throat can be contracted to open up the throat, or relaxed to fill it.
 The vestibular folds are slightly thicker and larger than the true vocal folds.

-Because the vocal cords must be highly flexible and strong, they are very elastic, and they are covered in a layer of mucus membranes.
+Because these cords must be highly flexible and strong, they are very elastic, and they are covered in a layer of mucus membranes.
 When the vocal folds are visible during surgery, endoscopy, and similar procedures, they appear almost white in color, because they have a limited blood supply.

 A number of things can cause damage to the vocal cords, including infections, voice strain, polyps, nodules, irritation, and swelling.
-Some people can even develop vocal cord paralysis, in which the vocal cords cannot be moved, which can affect the ability to speak or breathe.
-These conditions can cause permanent damage if they are allowed to persist, and they can potentially be very dangerous, making it important to see a doctor for vocal cord issues.
+Some people can even develop paralysis, in which the vocal cords cannot be moved, which can affect the ability to speak or breathe.
+These conditions can cause permanent damage if they are allowed to persist, and they can potentially be very dangerous, making it important to see a doctor for issues related to these structures.
 Physical or speech therapy, surgery, and medication are all approaches to vocal cord disorders.

 I used to sing in my church's choir and my high school chorus group.
 I practiced daily and had to perform at least once each week, sometimes more.

 To avoid straining or overusing my vocal cords, I would try to set time aside every night to let my vocal cords rest by not talking or singing for an hour before I went to bed.
 Sometimes my throat would start to get sore and my voice would sound scratchy.
 Drinking warm tea, especially with honey, really helped to soothe my throat and restore my voice.